alpacahq/marketstore/README.md

 such as board data and TICK data.
 Such kind of data is called variable-length records in marketstore.

-You can use the variable-length records feature by specifying `isvariablelength=True` when you write them with pymarketstore.
+You can use the variable-length records feature by specifying `isvariablelength=True` when you write with pymarketstore.

 ```python
 import numpy as np, pandas as pd, pymarketstore as pymkts